silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 4. **Set Up a Log File (Optional)**:
    - In the script, find the line `$logPath = "C:\Path\To\Log\File.log"`.
    - Replace `"C:\Path\To\Log\File.log"` with the desired path for your log file.
    - This log file will record any errors or important information about the script's operation.
+If you don't want to log errors, set `$logPath` to `$null` or leave it as is.

 ## Usage